pnnl/cst/README.md

 ## Trying Out CST
 The easiest way to install and try out CST is using walking through our [Quick Start page](https://cst.readthedocs.io/en/latest/QuickStart.html).

+## Contributing
+Bug reports and feature requests are welcome via the [repository page on Github](https://github.com/pnnl/cst); for new CST users, read through the [existing documentation](https://cst.readthedocs.io/en/latest/) prior to asking a support question.

+For those wishing to contribute code, please look through the [existing issues first](https://github.com/pnnl/cst/issues) to see if something like your proposed change is already on the virtual to-do list.
+If not, [start a discussion](https://github.com/pnnl/cst/discussions) so that we can work together as a team to plan out the feature and make sure CST remains cohesive as a tool.
+When working on developing a new feature, we use Github's [fork-and-PR technique](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) for those working outside the United States Department of Energy's national labs.
+For those at one of the national labs, please contact [Trevor Hardy](https://www.pnnl.gov/people/trevor-hardy) to make arranagements to join the formal development team.